zularx/nektaryn-quickshell/README.md

 ## Installation

 Just copy /quickshell to ~/.config/quickshell, also you will need to install swaync.
-Add this to your hyprland conf and turn on blur in it to better view:
+Add this to your hyprland conf and turn on blur in it to better view(only for top tier computers):

 ```
 layerrule = blur on, match:namespace quickshell